falconry/falcon/doc/community/faq.rst

 #.
 Errors are anticipated, detected, and handled appropriately within
    each responder and with the aid of custom error handlers.

-.. note:: Falcon will re-raise errors that do not inherit from
+.. tip:: Falcon will re-raise errors that do not inherit from
     ``falcon.HTTPError`` unless you have registered a custom error handler for that type (see also: :ref:`falcon.API <api>`).